S3N4T0R-0X0/APT-Attack-Simulation/North Koreans APT/Labyrinth Chollima/README.md

 ![Screenshot from 2024-09-20 19-01-53](https://github.com/user-attachments/assets/5150035c-d570-4a6e-9455-d8124cc7c6c7)

 In a previous simulation of a Russian APT, I used a similar approach but with an image file instead of a PDF.
-We will replicate the same method now but without selecting the icon.
+I will replicate the same method now but without selecting the icon.

 ![20240302_194641](https://github.com/S3N4T0R-0X0/APT29-Adversary-Simulation/assets/121706460/b3b7872e-1bf9-4637-a13f-ba720c113276)